 Air pollution affects all of us, from the time that we are in the womb and through to old age.
-The biggest impact is through cardiovascular disease, "where damage to the heart and circulatory system caused by air pollution can contribute to heart attacks and strokes.
-Toxic air also exacerbates respiratory illnesses, such as Chronic Obstructive Pulmonary Disease ("COPD"), increases the risk that asthma attacks result in hospitalisation or worse, and can stunt the lung growth of children making them more susceptible to chronic illness as they grow up.
+The biggest impact is through cardiovascular disease, where air pollution can trigger heart attacks and strokes.
+Toxic air also exacerbates respiratory illnesses, such as COPD, increases the risk that asthma attacks result in hospitalisation or worse, and can stunt the lung growth of children making them more susceptible to chronic illness as they grow up.
 It can cause cancer and there is increasing evidence suggesting impacts on cognitive development, including impairing children's ability to learn and possible links to dementia.
 Initial studies are also suggesting that air pollution could increase vulnerability to the most severe impacts of Covid-19.

 The inquest into the role that air pollution played in the death of nine-year-old Ella Adoo-Kissi-Debrah has further highlighted just how damaging toxic air is for individuals, their families and the communities in which they live.
 In April 2021, the coroner's Prevention of Future Deaths Report said that to save lives, legal limits for particulate matter pollution should be in line with the WHO guidelines.
-Unfortunately, the UK Government's response that it is waiting to consult on the target in early 2022 is a missed opportunity - the Bill provides them with the opportunity to implement the coroner's recommendations now.
+The UK Government has had to respond to the coroner's report by 17 June 2021 - the Bill provides them with the opportunity to implement the coroner's recommendations.